 My smile flew away the moment you kissed me goodbye and walked through the gate.

-It waited patiently for you to come sit beside and hold it within the warmth of the hollow of your hands and safeguard it ’til you reached your destination.
+It waited patiently for you to come to sit beside and hold it within the warmth of the hollow of your hands and safeguard it ’til you reached your destination.

 I remembered that you had the good sense not to look back because you knew that you would see the jumbled, emotional mess you’d be leaving behind.